UnknownJoe796/kotlin-components-starter/README.md

 # kotlin-components-starter
 Helps you start out a Kotlin Components for Android project.

 The comments should guide you.
+Also, check out the submodules' `README.md`s.

 If you have any questions, please ask them!  josephivie-at-gmail.com.